minkaotic/front-end-notes/CSS-Layout-Techniques.md

   }
 }
 ```
-For more detail on the technical use of `@media` queries, see: https://developer.mozilla.org/en-US/docs/Web/CSS/@media
+For more detail on the technical use of `@media` queries, see [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@media)

 ### Breakpoints
-The question of where you should set your breakpoints is much debated, the three main camps can be summarised as:
+The question of where you should set your breakpoints is much debated, with the three main camps being:
 1. **Breakpoints match common screen sizes:** set breakpoints based on common screen resolutions of popular devices
 1. **Breakpoints between clusters of screen sizes:** fit breakpoints around clusters of common screen sizes - see diagram below
 1. **Breakpoints based on content:** Set breakpoints based on the ranges within which a given design works well